Through the Data Management Lens: Experimental Analysis and Evaluation of Fair Classification: Lessons and Discussion

-\emph{Applicability of pre-processing.} Pre-processing possesses the flexibility of being model agnostic, and can be used when access and modifications to the model are not possible.
-However, there can also be practical constraints to modifying training data, as this may violate anti-discrimination laws~\cite{barocas2016}.
-Additionally, pre-processing repairs data on the assumption that model predictions will follow the ground truth.
-But, it cannot enforce fairness notions that target the correctness of predictions across sensitive groups, as it cannot make assumptions on the correctness of predictions after the learning step.
-This means that metrics such as equalized odds and predictive parity cannot be easily handled in the pre-processing stage.
-As we saw in our evaluation, fairness as measured by different metrics can diverge, and it is important to follow the application requirements before attacking a problem setting with pre-processing methods.

-\emph{Synergy with ML research.} \looseness-1 Our analysis noted that in-processing techniques exhibit better control of the correctness-fairness tradeoff and may be hard to beat in that regard.
-However, their performance scales worse with increasing data size compared to pre-processing approaches.
-Generally, runtime performance is often overlooked in machine learning research, and data management contributions can likely have impact in improving in-processing approaches in that regard.
+\emph{Synergy with ML research.} \looseness-1 Our analysis notes that some in-processing techniques scale poorly with increasing data size compared to pre-processing approaches.
+Generally, runtime performance is often overlooked in ML research, and data management contributions can likely have impact in improving in-processing approaches in that regard.
+Further, pre-processing approaches vary in performance depending on the downstream ML model.
+These approaches have the potential to improve their resilience, and further investigation can explain on how to best pair these approaches with ML models.

-We hope that our analysis will be helpful to outline useful perspectives and directions to data management research in fair classification.
-To the best of our knowledge, ours is the broadest evaluation and analysis of work in this area, and can contribute to a useful roadmap for the research community.
+\emph{Applicability of fairness notions and approaches.} Due to the variety of notions and approaches in literature, the task of choosing the most suitable fair classification approach can be daunting.
+As we saw in our evaluation, performance of different approaches as measured by different metrics can diverge, and it is important to follow the application requirements before attacking a problem setting with a particular method.
+It is similarly important to consider what fairness notions capture the nuances of and context required by the specific application.